Altamonte Springs, Florida: Cranes Roost Park and Uptown Altamonte

 Cranes Roost Park, Cranes Roost Lake, and the general area on State Road 436 east of Interstate 4 is known as the central area of the city.
 This is the area that borders Interstate 4 which is the main interstate highway for Central Florida connecting Daytona Beach, Orlando, and Tampa.
 An outdoor town center was recently opened named 'Uptown Altamonte' which marks the central business district of the city.
 Cranes Roost at Uptown Altamonte features a water fountain choreographed to classical, swing and contemporary music.

 This city center incorporates large-scale apartment buildings and planned high rise condominiums.
 The construction also includes mixed use shops and retailers.
 The park area includes a square for weddings, festivals, and city holidays.
 The spot has become popular with Altamonte Springs residents, and attracts residents from nearby Longwood, Casselberry, and Maitland.
 Future plans include two high rise residential structures (in excess of 10 stories) and a series of parking structures to facilitate visitors.

 The area includes the Altamonte Mall, a 4-anchor indoor shopping mall, which includes an 18-screen AMC Theatre.
 Many restaurants are located near the mall.

 Special events

-Since 1995 Altamonte Springs has been host city to the Red, Hot, & Boom annual firework festival each July 3 in celebration of Independence Day.
-The event, which includes musical performances by nationally and internationally known entertainers and a custom fireworks show with over 15,000 shells, has drawn 200,000 people in recent years, and is Central Florida's largest Independence Day Celebration.
+From 1995 until 2026 Altamonte Springs hosted the Red, Hot, & Boom annual firework festival each July 3 in celebration of Independence Day.
+The event, which included musical performances by nationally and internationally known entertainers and a custom fireworks show with over 15,000 shells, had drawn 200,000 people in later years, and was Central Florida's largest Independence Day celebration.
+In September 2026, the city council removed funding for the fireworks show for 2027 from the city's budget.